Open Training for School and Tertiary Leaders

 He began his professional career in teaching before joining the New Zealand Police.
 He was promoted to the rank of Detective Sergeant and has conducted investigations into every type of behaviour imaginable.

 In 2024 he launched Basalt Solutions together with his wife, Natalie, who is also a teacher.
-He now supports educators across New Zealand and Australia conducting investigations into student or staff behaviour.
+He now supports educators and not-for-profits across New Zealand and Australia conducting internal investigations.

-With his deep understanding of the education sector and more than a decade of investigation experience, Tim provides practical advice that actually makes your life easier when you get back to your campus
+With his deep understanding of the sectors he serves and more than a decade of investigation experience, Tim provides practical advice that actually makes your life easier when you get back to your campus or office.

 Book Your Seat